Centre for Smart Ocean Observations

 In the pipeline

-Future work is envisaged in the area of ocean drifters for high resolution measurement of sea-surface temperatures using the novel thermometer chains developed at the Scottish Marine Institute for monitoring sea ice.
+Future work is envisaged in the area of ocean drifters for high resolution measurement of sea-surface temperatures using the novel thermometer chains developed at SAMS for monitoring sea ice.

 Ice Mass Balance buoys and other current developments